swup/swup/readme.md

 ```

 ### Page Class Prefix
-CSS styles are very often based on the class of the page defined in body element.
+Css styles are very often based on the class of the page defined in body element.
 Swup replaces the body classes for each loaded page.
 However, the site may use the body class attribute for functionality such as opening of some sort of menu by adding class to the body element.
 In that case, you may want to define a prefix for your page style classes such as `page-`, so only those are replaced.
 By default option is set to `''` and all classes of body element are replaced during the transition.
-In case of no classes are used on body element, simply set the options to `false`.
+In case of no classes are used on body element, simply set option to `false`.
 ```javascript
 pageClassPrefix: 'page-'
 ```

 ### Scroll
-Swup has a built in scroll control, where page smoothly scrolls to the top on desktop, and jumps directly to the top on mobile (as menu is usually fixed for mobile sites).
-The scrolls to the anchor elements in url are also handled.
-This feature can be turned of and you can use your own scroll based on the emitted events discussed in events section.
-By default the options is set to `true`.
+Swup has a built in scroll control, where page smoothly scrolls to the top on desktop, and jumps directly to the top on mobile.
+Scroll to the anchor elements in url are also handled.
+This feature can be turned off and you can use your own scroll based on the emitted events discussed in events section.
+By default the option is set to `true`.
 Scrolling has several other options, such as `scrollDuration` - duration of the scroll, which is set to 0 by default (expects the page to be fully invisible while transitioning).
 Another options are `animateScrollToAnchor` and `animateScrollOnMobile`, where the name speaks for itself.
-Last is `doScrollingRightAway`, which determines whether scroll starts immediately, or after the content is replaced.
+Last is `doScrollingRightAway`, which determines whether scroll starts immediately after click on link, or after the content is replaced.

 ```javascript
 scroll: true
 ```

 ### Support
 Due to the use of promises, transitionEnd and pushState features of javascript, swup has a basic support check built in to avoid breaking of the site in case of older browser that do not support used features.
-However, as there may always be some exceptions for browsers, or different polyfills (that may or may not work) can be used, this support check can be disabled and you can use your own support check before creating the instance.
+However, as there may always be some exceptions for browsers, or different polyfills may be used on page (that may or may not work), this support check can be disabled and you can use your own support check before creating the instance.
 Support option is enabled by default.
 ```javascript
 support: true
 ```